 ACC academic plans will help guide you through your chosen program.
 The academic plan will provide you with important information, like which semesters courses are offered, if there are any pre-requisites or co-requisites for courses, program outcomes, course sequence recommendations, notes for the program, graduation requirements and other important information.
 These are updated annually, so we recommend downloading a copy of yours to keep on track to graduation.

-Job Potential in Robotics and Automation Technology
+Job Opportunities in Robotics Automation Technology

 Robotics and Automation Technology Tour